ibm-cloud-docs/vpc/byok-about-data-encryption.md

 # About data encryption for VPC
 {: #vpc-encryption-about}

-In {{site.data.keyword.block_storage_is_short}}, volumes, snapshots, and file shares use Advanced Encryption Standard (AES) 256-bit encryption at rest by default.
-Customer-managed encryption with FIPS 140-2 Level 3 keys provides enhanced control.
+VPC volumes, snapshots, and file shares use AES-256 encryption by default.
+You can use {{site.data.keyword.keymanagementserviceshort}} Standard or Dedicated instances for customer-managed encryption.
 {: shortdesc}

 ## IBM-managed encryption